-The team sports registration administrator reviews every registration for accuracy and completeness.
+The Assistant Athletic Director reviews every registration for accuracy and completeness.
 Upon review, a parent will receive one of two emails:

 - 1. Final Clearance Incomplete.
 Please electronically submit the missing information.
 Submissions received after the due date may delay eligibility to start practice. - 2.
 Final Clearance Approved.
 Your athlete is cleared to start the season.